 This course will focus on current research on theories of disparity within America's criminal justice system.
 Students will discuss recent research on patterns of criminal behavior, police practices, court processing, and sentencing in relation to minority groups.
-Pre-requisite: CRIM 2003

 CRIM 3413 Security Mgmt and Asset Protection